 How Antihistamines Work for Dogs?

 When a dog is exposed to an allergen, a substance that triggers an allergic reaction, the body responds by releasing histamine.
 This histamine then binds to receptors on the surface of cells, causing them to swell and leak fluid.
-Which results in the common symptoms of an allergic reaction, such as itching, hives, and inflammation.
+Which results in the common symptoms of an allergic reaction such as hives, itching, and inflammation.

 Antihistamines work by blocking these histamine receptors, preventing histamine from binding to them and triggering the dog's symptoms of an allergic reaction.
 While antihistamines can be a useful tool for managing allergies such as seasonal allergies in dogs, it’s important to note that they do not cure allergies, they simply help to manage the symptoms.